prilr/cloudlinux-documentation/docs/cloudlinuxos/cloudlinux_installation/README.md

 please feel free to search our [knowledge base](https://cloudlinux.zendesk.com/hc/en-us) or contact our support and attach the conversion log (/var/log/cldeploy.log).

-### How to enable secure boot for CloudLinux 9
+### How to enable Secure Boot for CloudLinux 9+

 #### Overview
-CloudLinux 9 uses a non-modified AlmaLinux 9 kernel.\
+CloudLinux 9 and above use a non-modified AlmaLinux kernel.
-To make secure boot work with CloudLinux's kernel module you need to enroll the CloudLinux secure boot key to your server.\
+To make Secure Boot work with CloudLinux's kernel module, you need to enroll the CloudLinux secure boot key onto your server.
-This procedure shows how to do it
+The following procedure shows how to do it.

 #### Requirements
 * UEFI support